The documented history of the Italian Volpino is a long journey from the 4th century B.C. until today.

 The favourite carter's dog

-Until the early 19th century, just before the large use of motor cars, in Italy it was very popular transporting goods by cart and, as you can notice by looking the artworks above, the Rustic Italian Volpinos were often represented next to a cart.
-In fact the Volpinos were the favorites working dogs of the carters (especially wine carters) as these dogs were easy and cheap to find, small and easy to transport on the cart and they were great anti theft alarms against any stranger trying to get close to the goods.
+Until the early 19th century, before the widespread use of automobiles, transporting goods by cart was very common in Italy.
+As you can see in the artwork above, rustic Italian Volpinos were often depicted alongside carts.
+In fact, Volpinos were the preferred working dogs of carters (especially wine carters) because they were readily available and inexpensive, small and easy to transport on the cart, and excellent at deterring thieves from approaching the goods.

 Wine Carters with Rustic Italian Volpinos